stellar-deprecated/docs/guides/concepts/fees.md

 The fee is deducted from the transaction’s [source account](./transactions.md#source-account), regardless of what accounts are involved in each operation.

-### Surge Pricing
+### Transaction Limits

 Each Stellar node usually limits the number of transactions in its nominated transaction set at ledger close.
 (If the network decides on a larger transaction set, a node will still apply it.)

-*Surge pricing* allows nodes to prioritize transactions.
 When too many transactions are submitted for a particlar ledger, each node chooses the transactions with the highest fees to nominate for the transaction set.
-Transactions that don't make the cut are held for a future ledger, when fewer transactions are being processed.
+Transactions that don’t make the cut are held for a future ledger, when there are fewer transactions trying to be processed and the low-fee transactions can make it in.

 See [transaction life cycle](./transactions.md#life-cycle) for more information.